AutoBaxBuilder: Bootstrapping Code Security Benchmarking: Scenario Generation Case Study

 \paragraph{Functional Tests} Based on the specification in \cref{fig:e2e-openapi}, the \ollm{} generates the functional requirements presented in \cref{fig:e2e-requirements}.
 We showcase the generation of the test code for the first specification.
 The initial code for this test is presented in \cref{fig:e2e-initial-test}, which contains a simple unit test comparing the output of the backend for a given input to a generated output.

-In the \emph{solution iteration}, 2 out of the 4 generated solutions that did not pass the generated functional tests are adapted.
+In \texttt{RefineSolutions}, 2 out of the 4 generated solutions that did not pass the generated functional tests are adapted.
 For this adaptation, the model only sees the execution log of the application and the application code.
 We show one of these runs in \cref{fig:e2e-initial-test-refinement}.
 While there are no errors reported in this instance, the \ollm{} spots a missing enforcement of parameter formatting in the implementation and resolves it.
 After 4 steps of solution refinement, all 4 generated solutions pass all generated functional tests.

-Next, the tests and solutions are refined together in the \emph{test iteration} as described in \cref{alg:refine_tests}.
+Next, the tests and solutions are refined together in \texttt{RefineTests} as described in \cref{alg:refine_tests}.
 Based on the execution results, all solutions pass the tests and are individually assessed as correct test behavior.
 However, taken together, \ollm{} judges the test to be too strict (\cref{fig:e2e-initial-test-assessment}) and corrects the test as shown in \cref{fig:e2e-test-assessment-fix}.

 \paragraph{Security Tests} During vulnerability exploration (\cref{alg:vuln_ident}), the \ollm{} suggests 5 different approaches to CWE-400 (Uncontrolled Resource Consumption), one for each reference solution, and one based on the specification.
 Furthermore, it suggests one approach to CWE-79 (XSS) from the specification.
 Since the XSS exploit is finally accepted as a security test, we focus on its generation and refinement now, and provide excerpts of the failed Uncontrolled Resources Consumption approaches later.